 I have always used a heat press, but Cricut recently sent me some of the new EasyPress 2 machines to try out.
 So I wanted to share some info about the EasyPress and then similarities and differences I’ve noticed between the two.

-There are three different sized machines and mats depending on your project needs.
+There are four different sized machines and mats depending on your project needs.

 - 6″ x 7″ EasyPress 2 – Perfect for small crafts like napkins, onesies, cards, etc.

 - 9″ x 9″ EasyPress 2– Probably the most used size.
 Perfect for t-shirts, towels, pillows, totes, wood signs.